 What Factors Are Considered in a Commercial Property Valuation?

-Different commercial property valuation approaches consider differing factors to arrive at an estimated property value.
+Different commercial property valuation approaches consider different factors to arrive at an estimated property value.
 For example, the sales comparison approach looks at the property’s location, price of recently sold properties, price per square foot, and the property’s age and condition.

 Alternatively, an approach like the gross rent multiplier method looks at the property’s price divided by its gross income.